KienHoSD/netflow_ndpi/README.md

   -c, --csv             output flows as csv
-  -u, --url             output flows as request to url --fields FIELDS       comma separated fields to include in output (default: all) --max-flows MAX_FLOWS
+  -u, --url             output flows as request to url --fields FIELDS       comma separated fields to include in output (default: all) --version VERSION     which version of NetFlow features to include (support: 1,2,3) (default: 2) --max-flows MAX_FLOWS
-                        maximum number of flows to capture before terminating (default: unlimited) --max-time MAX_TIME   maximum time in seconds to capture before terminating (default: unlimited) --attack ATTACK       indicate the type of attack of current flow capturing --filter BPF_FILTER   BPF (Berkeley Packet Filter) to apply (default: 'ip and (tcp or udp or icmp)') -v, --verbose         more verbose
+                        maximum number of flows to capture before terminating (default: unlimited) --max-time MAX_TIME   maximum time in seconds to capture before terminating (default: unlimited) --label               add Label/Attack column to output (default: True) --attack ATTACK       indicate the type of attack of current flow capturing --filter BPF_FILTER   BPF (Berkeley Packet Filter) to apply (default: 'ip and (tcp or udp or icmp)') -v, --verbose         more verbose